Rehearsal Venue / Times

 7.45pm Thursday, Cranmer Methodist Church, Newhampton Road West, Wolverhampton.

 Formed in 1973 by a group of keen amateur players to satisfy a need for local players to prepare to as high a standard as possible interesting works for public performance.

-A very friendly group rehearsing from September to June each year under a professional conductor and giving four varied concerts each season in Pershore Abbey.
-New string players always welcome and vacancies exist in the brass section.
+A friendly group rehearsing from September to June each year and giving four varied concerts per year in Pershore Abbey.
+See our website for up to date details.

 Thursdays 7:30 - 9:45 St Martin's church, London Road, Worcester

-Formed in 1905, WSO is a large Symphony Orchestra, which draws keen amateur players players from across Worcestershire to performs 3 concerts a year.
-Under its new conductor, Keith Slade, WSO has started to develop a new challenging repertoire with internationally acclaimed soloists.
-A very warm welcome awaits new players - particularly string players (violins and violas) of at least grade 7 standard
+Formed in 1905, WSO is a large Symphony Orchestra, which draws keen amateur players from across Worcestershire to perform 4 concerts a year.
+Under its conductor, Keith Slade, WSO is developing a new challenging repertoire with internationally acclaimed soloists.
+A warm welcome awaits new players - particularly lower string players (cellos and basses) of at least grade 8 standard.

 Every Wednesday (in School term) at 7.30 pm.
 Trinity Methodist Church Kidderminster